-- plan a Curriculum based on children's interests, culture, language, ideas, play and everyday lives ie connections between children, families, school and communities - build connections between the service, schools and the local community
+- plan a Curriculum based on each child's interests, culture, language, ideas, play and everyday lives ie connections between children, families, school and communities - build connections between the service, schools and the local community - include children in decision making, including decisions about indoor and outdoor spaces, programming, routines and documenting their achievements, and give them appropriate levels of responsibility - work in partnerships with families and the community to achieve Learning Outcomes, and encourage families to contribute to the Curriculum by sharing information about their child or completing activities with children - make use of spontaneous 'teachable moments' to scaffold children's learning - engage in sustained shared conversations with children to extend their thinking

-- include children in decision making, including decisions about indoor and outdoor spaces, programming, routines and documenting their achievements, and give them appropriate levels of responsibility - work in partnerships with families and the community to achieve Learning Outcomes, and encourage families to contribute to the Curriculum by sharing information about their child or completing activities with children - make use of spontaneous 'teachable moments' to scaffold children's learning - engage in sustained shared conversations with children to extend their thinking - use strategies like demonstrating, dramatic play, role play, open questioning, speculating, explaining, shared thinking and problem solving to promote and extend children's learning - allow children to choose from resources (eg sports equipment and man- made and natural loose parts) that reflect the breadth of age groups, interests and capabilities and implement activities (eg sport, games, drama, dance, visual arts, role play) that promote learning across all Learning Outcomes - provide access to digital technologies so children can access global resources and encourage new ways of thinking and communicating - create outdoor learning spaces which invite open-ended interactions, spontaneity, risk-taking, exploration, discovery and connection with nature - create both indoor and outdoor spaces that encourage children to explore, build relationships, solve problems, create and construct through a wide variety of activities, and give children the time and space to develop their own personality, curiosity and creativity - provide spaces and opportunities for children to socialise and play with friends and to relax and have fun - implement play and leisure opportunities that are meaningful to children and support their wellbeing, learning and development - regularly provide opportunities for children to learn individually and as part of a group - regularly assess what each child knows, can do and understands through an ongoing cycle of planning, documenting and evaluating, and then implement activities to extend learning and help each child achieve all Learning Outcomes.
-Assessments will take into account the period of time each child spends at the service

-- regularly add to a learning portfolio for each child which includes written assessments of the child's learning.
-Portfolios will be available for a child's family members to view but they remain the property of the Service for the duration of the child's enrolment - plan the curriculum with each child and the learning outcomes in mind, and remember that learning is not always predictable and linear - celebrate the achievements and learning of each child - with parents' consent, liaise with external agencies and professionals to support children with additional needs - regularly (at least weekly) evaluate their practices and reflect on how well the Curriculum is helping each child progress towards and achieve the Learning Outcomes - display the daily curriculum in children's rooms and encourage families to contribute, make suggestions or ask questions about children's learning at any time - provide the following information to parents whenever requested: - o the content and operation of the educational program - o information about the child's participation in the program - o evaluations of the child's wellbeing, development and learning.
+- use strategies like demonstrating, dramatic play, role play, open questioning, speculating, explaining, shared thinking and problem solving to promote and extend children's learning - allow children to choose from resources (eg sports equipment and man- made and natural loose parts) that reflect the breadth of age groups, interests and capabilities and implement activities (eg sport, games, drama, dance, visual arts, role play) that promote learning across all Learning Outcomes - provide access to digital technologies so children can access global resources and encourage new ways of thinking and communicating - create outdoor learning spaces which invite open-ended interactions, spontaneity, risk-taking, exploration, discovery and connection with nature - create both indoor and outdoor spaces that encourage children to explore, build relationships, solve problems, create and construct through a wide variety of activities, and give children the time and space to develop their own personality, curiosity and creativity - provide spaces and opportunities for children to socialise and play with friends and to relax and have fun - implement play and leisure opportunities that are meaningful to children and support their wellbeing, learning and development - regularly provide opportunities for children to learn individually and as part of a group - plan alternate activities for children who are not interested in large group activities - regularly assess what each child knows, can do and understands through an ongoing cycle of planning, documenting and evaluating, and then implement activities to extend learning and help each child achieve all Learning Outcomes.
+Assessments will take into account the period of time each child spends at the service - plan the curriculum with each child and the learning outcomes in mind, and remember that learning is not always predictable and linear - celebrate the achievements and learning of each child - with parents' consent, liaise with external agencies and professionals to support children with additional needs - regularly (at least weekly) evaluate their practices and reflect on how well the Curriculum is helping each child progress towards and achieve the Learning Outcomes - display the daily curriculum in children's rooms and encourage families to contribute, make suggestions or ask questions about children's learning at any time - provide the following information to parents whenever requested: - o the content and operation of the educational program o information about the child's participation in the program o evaluations of the child's wellbeing, development and learning.